boise-angularjs/auth-example/README.md

 - - -

 ### Putting Promises to work
 > Promises are great as a callback replacement/alternative.
-Not only to they promise (IMO) a cleaner interface they also allow you to ensure certain async tasks perform in a synchronous manner.
+Not only do they provide (IMO) a cleaner interface they also allow you to ensure certain async tasks perform in a synchronous manner.

 *For more on promises see the [official documentation](https://docs.angularjs.org/api/ng/service/$q).*

 The two places in the application where I use promises are in my *authentication pipeline* and in my *routing*.

 ##### Auth Pipeline
 Located in `auth-service` I create methods that are already configured with the promise API plus a programmatic implementation in `saveLocal()`.
-Where this becomes really power is in it's implementation when these methods are **chained**.
+Where this becomes really power is when these methods are **chained**.
 Please feel free to look at the code in detail in `login.js`, but here is the snippet.

 ```js